ibigen/ReporType/detect_type/readme.md

 In addition to all the options that Snakemake offers, there are some that are unique to detect_type:

-\t **-d, --database** &rarr;  (Mandatory) Insert the name of the database for the samples you want to analyse (standard: influenza).
+   - **-d, --database** &rarr;  (Mandatory) Insert the name of the database for the samples you want to analyse (standard: influenza).
 If is the first time using this databse you need to add the path to the fasta file contining the database, a new database will be created with the name of the given fasta file (standard: /path_to_database_file/influenza.fasta)

 \t **-i, --input**  &rarr; (Mandatory) Insert the path to the folder with the samples you wish to analyse (standard:path_to/my_samples).
 This folder can contain samples from different technologies, as long as they are all analyzed according to the same database.